 Ladies, this stuff is important!

-Estradiol boosts choline's levels and estradiol is spiking and dropping during perimenopause.
+Estradiol boosts choline levels and estradiol is spiking and dropping during perimenopause.

 We'll get into what we can do about it below.

-Look...there's huge tie between acetylcholine and dementia as woman are disproportionately hit by these brain wasting diseases
+Look...there's a huge tie between acetylcholine and dementia as a woman are disproportionately hit by these brain-wasting diseases

 Loss of p75NTR receptors that are modulated by estrogen (Bora et al., 2005) on basal forebrain cholinergic neurons is associated with early evidence of cognitive dysfunction even without evidence of cellular loss

 Is there any wonder why after what we just saw with estradiol???

 Has research seen the effect of hormone replacement and Alzheimer's?

 Risk varied with duration of HRT use so that a woman's sex-specific increase in risk disappeared entirely with more than 10 years of treatment